Garrafao/phitag/frontend/data/guides/explained-annotation-task-urel.md

 ### Usage File

-Please provide uses.tsv files in the general format outlined in the [Supported Tasks](/guide/supported-tasks) guide.
+Please provide uses.tsv file in the general format outlined in the [Supported Tasks](/guides/supported-tasks) guide.

 ### Instance File
 The instance file is a tab-separated file with the following columns: